Search for a rare disease

 The syndrome has been reported in eight infants from four different families.

 Skeletal features include tetramelic campomelia and short long bones.
-Extraskeletal manifestations may include cervical lymphocele, generalized hydrops, polycystic kidneys, pancreas and liver, fibrotic liver or pancreas, polysplenia, heterotaxia, lung hypoplastia, short bowel.
-All infants reported so far were either stillborn or died shortly after birth.
+Extraskeletal manifestations may include cervical lymphocele, generalized hydrops, polycystic kidneys, pancreas and liver, fibrotic liver or pancreas, polysplenia, heterotaxia (see this term), lung hypoplastia, short bowel.
+All newborns reported so far were either stillborn or died shortly after birth.

 In one of the affected families, three sibs with identical features born to first-cousin parents have been reported, suggestive of autosomal recessive mode of inheritance.